 Facts: RRR Construction Company (RRR) is primarily in the business of commercial building construction and is currently registered with the department ((for B&O tax purposes and has monthly receipts of two hundred fifty thousand dollars.
 The person is)).
 In July 2023, RRR generates \$250,000 in gross wholesaling income from its construction activities.
 RRR is also a small harvester as defined in RCW 84.33.035 ((and receives sixty thousand dollars)).
-In July 2023, RRR receives \$60,000 from the sale of ((the)) timber harvested from one of its construction sites, to a local mill for resale.
-Year to date, RRR has not had any other sales of harvested timber or wood products.
+RRR's timber harvesting operation includes extracting standing timber from its own land and processing the extracted timber into logs before wholesaling the logs to third-party mills.
+In July 2023, RRR receives \$60,000 from the sale of ((the timber harvested.

-((B&O tax remains due on two hundred fifty thousand dollars from the other business activities.
+B&O tax remains due on two hundred fifty thousand dollars from the other business activities.
 The sixty thousand dollars received from the sale of logs is exempt and is not reported on the person's excise tax return.
-The exemption applies to the activity of harvesting timber and receipts from the sale of logs are not combined with the receipts from other business activities to make the sale of logs taxable))
+The exemption applies to the activity of harvesting timber and receipts from the sale of logs are not combined with the receipts from other business activities to make the sale of logs taxable)) logs from its timber harvesting operation to a local mill for resale.
+Year to date, RRR has not had any other sales of harvested timber or wood products.

-Results: RRR is required to report \$250,000 in gross revenue under the Wholesaling B&O tax classification for its construction activities.
+Results: RRR is required to report \$250,000 in gross revenue under the wholesaling B&O tax classification for its construction activities.

-RRR is required to report the \$60,000 in proceeds from the sale of logs under the Timber Extracting and Wholesaling of Timber or Wood Products B&O tax classifications.
-RRR is eligible to report a \$60,000 "small harvester" B&O tax deduction from the measure of both B&O tax classifications.
-RRR remains eligible for a "small harvester" B&O tax deduction up to \$40,000 (\$100,000-\$60,000), if it harvests and sells more timber through the end of the tax reporting year.
+RRR (as a smaller harvester and a manufacturer) is required to report \$60,000 in proceeds from the sale of logs under three B&O tax classifications: Extracting timber, manufacturing of timber or wood products, and wholesaling of timber or wood products.
+RRR is eligible for a \$60,000 "small harvester" B&O tax deduction from all three B&O tax classifications.
+RRR is eligible for additional "small harvester" B&O tax deductions up to \$40,000 (\$100,000-\$60,000) for the remainder of the reporting calendar year.

-(((iii) Example 14.))
-Example 21.
+$((\frac{(iii)}{\text{Example 14.}}))$ Example 21.
 Unregistered small harvester (deduction carryover).

 Facts: Don Janson, a small harvester not otherwise registered with the department for B&O tax purposes contracts with ((a logging company to provide the labor and mechanical services of the harvesting.
-The small harvester is to receive sixty)) NNN Logging Company (NNN) to harvest standing timber from real property owned by Mr. Janson.
-Mr. Janson retains ownership of the timber until it is sold to a party.
-Under the agreement, Mr. Janson receives 60 percent and the logging company ((forty)) 40 percent of the log sale proceeds. ((The log purchaser pays two hundred fifty thousand dollars for the logs during the calendar year, paying one hundred fifty thousand dollars to the small harvester and one hundred thousand dollars to the logging company.
+The small harvester is to receive sixty)) NNN Logging Company (NNN) to extract standing timber from real property owned by Mr. Janson and process the extracted timber into logs.
+Mr. Janson retains ownership of the timber until it is sold.
+Under the agreement, Mr. Janson receives 60 percent and the logging company ((forty)) receives 40 percent of the log sale proceeds. ((The log purchaser pays two hundred fifty thousand dollars for the logs during the calendar year, paying one hundred fifty thousand dollars to the small harvester and one hundred thousand dollars to the logging company.